sakshamjindal/Stereo-Visual-SLAM-Odometry/README.md

 ## **About**

-This proect implements Stereo Visual Odometry using motion from 3D structure and Image correspondences
+This project implements Stereo Visual Odometry using motion from 3D structure and Image correspondences to recover 6-DOF camera pose (with local non-linear least square optimisation) using a calibrated stereo pair and estimate trajectory of the camera for various scenarios in KITTI dataset

 ![Result on 00](assets/KITTI_VO_00.gif)